Price per person

 The Itinerary Outline

-Day 3 Morning: Day sailing to Cébaco Island (6 hrs); Afternoon: Anchoring in the bay in front of potential Geoversity campus
+Day 3 Morning: Day sailing to Cébaco Island (6 hrs).
+Afternoon: Anchoring in the bay in front of potential Geoversity campus.
+Set foot on the beach.

 If all participants should decide to do the round trip then we will stay and explore Cébaco rather than visiting Santa Catalina.